-Anuradhapura, an ancient city that was long hidden and forgotten in the jungles of Sri Lanka.
-Founded in the fourth century BC, it developed into a religious and political center, was the royal seat of the island of Sri Lanka for more than a thousand years.
+Anuradhapura, a once-forgotten ancient city hidden in the Sri Lankan jungle, dates back to the fourth century BC.
+Over time, it evolved into a political and religious hub and remained the royal capital of Sri Lanka for more than a millennium.

-The center of the city was the holy Bodhi Tree, an offshoot of the poplar-fig tree in India, under which Siddhartha Gautama experienced his enlightenment and became Buddha.
-Around this center, Buddhist monasteries and residential facilities were built for the monks, while stupas and temples were built to foster Buddhism.
+The city’s core was the sacred Bodhi Tree, an offshoot of the poplar-fig tree in India, where Siddhartha Gautama attained enlightenment and became Buddha.
+Surrounding this spiritual centre, Buddhist monasteries and residential complexes were constructed for the monks, while temples and stupas were built to promote Buddhism.

-Only the Bodhi tree, the root of the Buddhist faith in Sri Lanka, was cultivated and protected.
-It is considered to be the oldest historically documented tree in the world and is to this day the goal of many pilgrims.
-The ancient city ruins, monuments and monasteries have been researched, cleared and restored for more than 100 years.
-But still, this archaeological site of early Buddhist civilization has a lot to unravel.
+The Bodhi tree, the foundation of the Buddhist faith in Sri Lanka, was the only element cultivated and safeguarded.
+It is widely regarded as the world’s oldest historically documented tree and remains a significant pilgrimage site to this day.
+The ruins of the ancient city, monuments, and monasteries have been researched, cleared, and restored for more than a century, but there is still much to learn about this archaeological site that embodies the early Buddhist civilization.

 Facts & Figures